EvanPl/Sudoku_Solver/README.md

-# Program that uses recursion solves a Sudoku Board
+# Program that uses recursion to solve a Sudoku Board
 ## Example:
 ## Input
 780 | 400 | 120<br>